ethanmpeterson/flexible-jekyll/_posts/2024-03-10-fpga-peripherals.markdown

 respected.

 ### Testing and Validation
-In order test the MDIO master module entirely in simulation, a Bus Functional Model (BFM) was built.
+In order to test the MDIO master module entirely in simulation, a Bus Functional Model (BFM) was built.
 The [BFM](https://github.com/ethanmpeterson/peripherals/blob/449dad196a008e544701788d95b37d0976b4c1e2/rtl/src/ethernet/mdio/mdio_slave_bfm.sv) served as a mock ethernet PHY.
 This allowed for the development and verification of the module's output timing diagrams to be done entirely in ModelSim.
-The greatly increased iteration speed as simulation compile times are significantly faster than deploying to hardware.
+This greatly increased iteration speed as simulation compile times are significantly faster than deploying to hardware.
 Moreover, [the testbench](https://github.com/ethanmpeterson/peripherals/blob/449dad196a008e544701788d95b37d0976b4c1e2/rtl/testbenches/mdio_master_tb.sv)